helrond/songs/_posts/2019-08-19-chasing_the_sun.md

 Went down south last summer
 Chasing the sun
-Looking for some new light
+Working for the captain
-On things that I had done
+Made some friends and I buried some

-Went into the mountains
+Went north into the mountains
-To find the highest peak
+Running from the police
-Got lost down in the valley
+Blasting tunnels into hard rock
 That's where I fell asleep

 <div class="chorus">
 Light travels east to west<br/>
-Rivers are dispossessed<br/>
+Rivers lose the waters they possess<br/>
-All the time you take you will never lose<br/>
+All the time you take all the ways you move<br/>
 Wherever you are headed, the journey it finds you
 </div>

-I followed the river
+Followed the river
 Heading upstream
-And a flood came down the valley
+The wind led me through the forest
-Took me out to sea
+There was no one to be seen

 I went towards the sunrise
-To shift my timeline
+Trying to get ahead
-The light took me with its power
+And I wished that I was somewhere
-And I could only shine
+That was alive or dead

 <div class="chords">
 C/G<br/>